CodersArts/weatherForecast/README.md

 INSTALLATION
 ---
-After downloading or cloning the repo, run `python setup.py install` or if you have different versions of python then `python3 setup.py install`
+After downloading or cloning the repo, run `python setup.py install` or if you have different versions of python then `python3 setup.py install` to install the dependencies.

 HOW IT WORKS
 ---